Why monitor?

 Please see here for instructions on how to monitor your planting site

-Wildlife Monitoring
+Wildlife and Habitat Monitoring

 Here are some fun activities to help your students learn about and monitor the wildlife at their planting site.
 You can also do these activities at your school or local park.

-Learn about the amazing birds that live all around us.
+What’s that Bird? – learn about the amazing birds that live all around us.